Education in Eritrea

-Education in Eritrea is officially compulsory between 7 and 16 years of age.
+Education in Eritrea is officially compulsory between 7 and 13 years of age.
 Important goals of Eritrea's educational policy are to provide basic education in each of Eritrea's mother tongues as well as to produce a society that is equipped with the necessary skills to function with a culture of self-reliance in the modern economy.
 The education infrastructure is currently inadequate to meet these needs.

 History

-Initially there were only a few religious schools in Eritrea, but with the Italian governments were started the first school systems in Eritrea mainly during the late 1930s (when was established the Eritrea Governorate).
-In 1940 Dr. Vincenzo Di Meglio promoted the creation of the "School of Medicine" in Asmara (the first university institution in Eritrea, located initially in the Liceo Martini), under the direction of Prof. Ferro Luzzi.
+The first school systems in Eritrea were set up by the Italian Eritrea government during the late 1930s (when was established the Eritrea Governorate).
+In 1940 Dr. Vincenzo Di Meglio promoted the creation of the "School of Medicine" in Asmara (within the Italian school of Asmara, Liceo Martini), under the direction of Prof. Ferro Luzzi.

-After WW2 the first university in Asmara was created.
-This university was founded in 1958, albeit by a different name as the Collegio Cattolico della Santa Famiglia while ruled by the Italian religious organization called 'Piae Madres Nigritiae' ("Comboni Sisters"): successively, in 1964 the university had been renamed as "University of Asmara".
+In 1958, the University of Asmara was founded, albeit by a different name as the Collegio Cattolico della Santa Famiglia while ruled by the Italian religious organization called 'Piae Madres Nigritiae' ("Comboni Sisters"): successively, in 1964 the university had been renamed as "University of Asmara".
+In 2007, the University of Asmara was closed.

 In the 1990s the independent Eritrea started a program to bring literacy to all children in Eritrea.
 Since then the school system has reached nearly 90% of young Eritreans.

 A Human Rights Watch report in August 2019 suggested that the final year secondary school students are forced into compulsory military training at the Sawa military camp, where they are subjected to systematic abuse, including torture, harsh working conditions and paid insufficiently.
 The military personnel control the students with physical punishment, military-style discipline, and forced labour.

 Levels education

-There are five levels of education in Eritrea, pre-primary, primary, middle, secondary and tertiary.
-There are nearly 238,000 students in the primary, middle, and secondary levels of education.
-There are approximately 824 schools in Eritrea and two universities, University of Asmara (UoA) and the Eritrea Institute of Technology (EIT), as well as several smaller colleges and technical schools.
+In the Eritrean education system, basic education starts with two years of pre-primary schooling, followed by five-years of Elementary Education for children aged 6-10, and three-years of Middle School Education (grade 6-8), followed by 4 years of secondary education.
+All Eritrean students attend their final year of secondary education, grade 12, at Warsay-Yikealo Secondary School, within Sawa military camp.
+The final year of schooling is combined with over three months of military training.